AshleyJackson/terraform-provider-instatus/docs/index.md

 1. Log in to your [Instatus dashboard](https://instatus.com)
 2. Navigate to **Settings** → **API**
 3. Generate an API key
-4. Get your Page ID from the URL or settings

 ## Schema

 ### Required

 - `api_key` (String, Sensitive) - Instatus API key for authentication
-- `page_id` (String) - Instatus page ID to manage components for

 ## Resources